MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-android-applications/index.md

 ### Other custom body parameters
 - `.send(requestBody, WLResponseListener listener)` allows you to set an arbitrary String in the body.
 - `.send(JSONStore json, WLResponseListener listener)` allows you to set an arbitrary dictionary in the body.
-- `.send(byte[] data, WLResponseListener listener)` allows you to set an arbitrary data object in the body.
+- `.send(byte[] data, WLResponseListener listener)` allows you to set an arbitrary byte array in the body.

 ### Javascript Adapters
 JavaScript adapters use ordered nameless parameters.
 To pass parameters to a Javascript adapter, set an array of parameters with the name `params`: